- July 28, 2022

 𝙕𝙤𝙢𝙖𝙩𝙤 𝙬𝙞𝙡𝙡 𝙞𝙨𝙨𝙪𝙚 𝙖𝙙𝙙𝙞𝙩𝙞𝙤𝙣𝙖𝙡 62.9 𝙘𝙧𝙤𝙧𝙚 𝙨𝙝𝙖𝙧𝙚𝙨 𝙩𝙤 𝘽𝙡𝙞𝙣𝙠𝙞𝙩 𝙞𝙣𝙫𝙚𝙨𝙩𝙤𝙧𝙨. 𝘽𝙡𝙞𝙣𝙠𝙞𝙩 𝙬𝙞𝙡𝙡 𝙧𝙚𝙩𝙖𝙞𝙣 𝙞𝙩𝙨 𝙞𝙙𝙚𝙣𝙩𝙞𝙩𝙮 𝙥𝙤𝙨𝙩-𝙩𝙧𝙖𝙣𝙨𝙖𝙘𝙩𝙞𝙤𝙣.

 Further, I looked at how other players are performing in this business.
-Few salient observations include:
+A few salient observations include:

 1) Due to heavy discounts, Zepto is the cheapest (29% cheaper than Blinkit).